TRusselo/qolsysgw-xfinity/README.md

 ## How It Works

-Qolsys Gateway is an [async application][asyncio] and has a few parallel
+Xfinity Gateway is an [async application][asyncio] and has a few parallel
 workflows:

-1. The communication with the Qolsys Panel
+1. The communication with the Xfinity Panel

-   1. Qolsys Gateway connects to your Qolsys Panel using the configured information (hostname, token, port), thanks to a Control4 interface
+   1. Xfinity Gateway connects to your Xfinity Panel using the configured information (hostname, token, port), thanks to a Control4 interface

-   2. As soon as the connection is established, Qolsys Gateway requests from the panel the information on the current state of the panel, its partitions and sensors
+   2. As soon as the connection is established, Xfinity Gateway requests from the panel the information on the current state of the panel, its partitions and sensors

-   3. Qolsys Gateway listens for messages from the panel, and calls a callback method everytime a message can be parsed to an executable action; the callback will push that message in an MQTT thread _(that step is not mandatory but doing that loop allows to debug the application from Home Assistant by sending events directly in MQTT)_
+   3. Xfinity Gateway listens for messages from the panel, and calls a callback method everytime a message can be parsed to an executable action; the callback will push that message in an MQTT thread _(that step is not mandatory but doing that loop allows to debug the application from Home Assistant by sending events directly in MQTT)_

-   4. Every 4 minutes, a keep-alive message is sent to the connection, in order to avoid the panel from disconnecting Qolsys Gateway
+   4. Every 4 minutes, a keep-alive message is sent to the connection, in order to avoid the panel from disconnecting Xfinity Gateway

 2. The communications with MQTT

-   1. Qolsys Gateway listens to an `event` topic, when a message is received, we update the state of the panel according to the event (it can be updating the sensors, the partitions or the panel itself).
-Messages in that topic are the messages that come from the Qolsys Panel, and that we intepret as change to the state of the panel.
+   1. Xfinity Gateway listens to an `event` topic, when a message is received, we update the state of the panel according to the event (it can be updating the sensors, the partitions or the panel itself).
+Messages in that topic are the messages that come from the Xfinity Panel, and that we intepret as change to the state of the panel.
 In general, with the update, we will trigger a few MQTT messages to be sent to update the status of the element at the source of the event in Home Assistant.

-   2. Qolsys Gateway also listens to a `control` topic, when a message is received, we communicate the action to perform to the Qolsys Panel.
+   2. Xfinity Gateway also listens to a `control` topic, when a message is received, we communicate the action to perform to the Xfinity Panel.
       Messages in that topic are coming from Home Assistant as reactions to service calls on the `alarm_control_panel` entities, or of manually configured actions.
 They can be used to arm or disarm the system,